ABOUT CRC

 ESG/Sustainability at CRC

 CRC’s focus on profit maximization has often coincided with environmental responsibility.
-Our contribution to renewable energy has been substantial and ahead of its time.
+Our contribution to renewable energy has been ahead of its time.
 In 2005–2006, the Firm developed a 300-megawatt portfolio of onshore windfarms in Germany and France, which it securitized as CRC Breeze Finance in what Windpower Monthly (May 2006) called the “first international financing where renewable energy infrastructure has been funded directly from the capital markets.”
 In 2008–2009, CRC funds developed Thanet Offshore Wind, the world’s largest offshore windfarm at the time.
-Over the past five years, CRC’s RSTs have provided credit protection for over €1.5 billion on average of loans to finance renewable energy in Europe.
+Over the past five years, CRC’s SRTs have provided credit protection for over €1 billion p.a. on average of loans to finance renewable energy in Europe.

 Sustainability as an Externality: An Accounting Manifesto by Richard Robb in Accounting for a Sustainable World Quarterly (March 2023), published by the Center for Accounting Research and Education at the University of Notre Dame, Mendoza School of Business.